LuisSala/demogram/README.md

 	CONFIG.INSTAGRAM_CLIENT_ID="CLIENT ID GOES HERE"

 ### Run:
+This app makes use of the Strobe proxy and Strobe Social Addon.

 From your project directory run:

-	$ bpm preview
+	$ strobe preview

-Open http://localhost:4020 in your browser.
+Open http://localhost:9292 in your browser.